offsoc/onionplan/slides/2022.Q4/usability.md

 3. Tooling: Onionbalance, Onionprobe, Oniongroove etc.
 4. Outreach: documentation, support, usage/adoption campaigns etc.

+# Health, tooling and outreach

+* Onion Services DoS: biggest issue right now, highest priority.
+* But this presentation does not cover any proposals for solving this track, nor tooling or outreach, to be handled by another proposal(s).

 # Usability

 Proposals grouped in these categories: